 Don’t be overly aggressive with your approach:

 Many good poker players can be very aggressive at times.
 This can unsettle their opponents.
-However, it can also put off novice players and make them abandon the game and try another table or website.
+However, it can also put off novice players and make them abandon the game.

 Players are emotional creatures:

-To make the best decisions in poker it is essential to be calm, logical and to consider the probabilities of hand strength and the likelihood of other cards being revealed at each stage of the game.
+To make the best decisions, it is essential to be calm, logical and to consider the probabilities of hand strength and the likelihood of other cards being revealed at each stage of the game.
 However, in reality many players struggle with the maths and let their emotions drive their decision making.

 The behaviour of website visitors is no different to poker players.
-Visitors are are heavily influenced by their emotional state, their environment, what they think other people are doing and this all influences how they interpret content and functionality on your site.
+Visitors are heavily influenced by their emotional state, environment and what they think other people are doing.
+This all influences how they interpret content and functionality on your site.
 Conversion optimisation strategy should allow for the fact that most users are more concerned about potential losses than gains.
 Use money-back guarantees or free trials to reduce the perceived risk of customers making a poor decision.

 We are generally poor at doing mental maths, so spell out bonuses or offers in simple terms so that users don’t have to work anything out.
-Use psychological hooks in your content to engage visitors at a non-rational level as this is often more important and influential than the purely logical reasons why we buy.
+Use psychological hooks in your content to engage visitors at a non-rational level.
+This is often more important and influential than the purely logical reasons why we buy.
 This quote I recently came across sums up what we are dealing with:

 “Few people are logical.
 Most of us are prejudiced and biased.
 Most of us are blighted with preconceived notions, with jealousy, suspicion, fear, envy and pride.”
 Dale Carnegie